Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Implications of using Heartbeat API

-Once you are hovering near to maximum CPU utilization of your account, the web host will send a warning email.
+Once you hover near your account’s maximum CPU utilization, the web host will send a warning email.

-If you don’t take measures to reduce CPU utilization, they may even suspend your hosting account temporarily.
+If you don’t take measures to reduce CPU utilization, they may temporarily suspend your hosting account.

 A repeated temporary suspension will lead to a permanent suspension without any refunds.
-Hosting companies follow this practice to make sure every account gets equal resources in a shared host environment.
+Hosting companies follow this practice to ensure every account gets equal resources in a shared host environment.

 How to Disable WordPress Heartbeat API

-The best way to limit heartbeat API in WordPress is to delete all those plugins which are using Heartbeat API.
+The best way to limit Heartbeat API in WordPress is to delete all plugins that use Heartbeat API.

 Sometimes it is not possible as you will be losing a lot of functionalities.
 In this case, you may choose to limit the frequency of API calls.
 You can limit API calls using the following methods.